 11. Putting the milk carton back in the fridge with one drop left.

-I know, this one gets me too.
+I know, this spouse argument gets me too.
 Every time I see that empty milk carton in the fridge with basically enough milk to wet a Cheerio, I want to stomp on it and yell, “Why?
 Why?
 WHY?”
 But there’s no use crying over spilt milk and there’s no use yelling over empty milk cartons either.

 In the words of that famous 1960s anti-war slogan, make love not war.
 Knowing that some things just aren’t worth arguing over will make for one happy, healthy relationship, even if the garlic bread is never quite as good as your mother’s.